Politics of Sweden: Politicians

 Sweden has a history of strong political involvement by ordinary people through its "popular movements" (folkrörelser), the most notable being trade unions, the women's movement, the temperance movement, and – more recently – sports movement.
 Election turnout in Sweden has always been high in international comparisons, although it has declined in recent decades, and is around 87%, (87.18% in the general election of 2018).

 Some Swedish political figures that have become known worldwide include Joe Hill, Carl Skoglund, Raoul Wallenberg, Folke Bernadotte, Dag Hammarskjöld, Olof Palme, Carl Bildt, Hans Blix, and Anna Lindh.

 According to a survey investigation by the sociologist Jenny Hansson, Swedish national parliamentarians have an average work week of 66 hours, including side responsibilities.
 Hansson's investigation further reports that the average Swedish national parliamentarian sleeps 6.5 hours per night.

 Administrative divisions

 Sweden is divided into 21 counties.
 In each county there is a county administrative board and a county council.
 Each county contains several municipalities, in total 290.
 Stockholm is the capital of Sweden.
 The king, the Riksdag and the government have their permanent seat in Stockholm.
 Up to 1968 when the Overgovernor's Office was incorporated into Stockholm County, it had a special status.

 As of the 1974 constitutional revision, the number of municipal divisions was reduced from several thousand to 290, while also removing previous functions of the municipal governments (such as local laws, local law enforcement, and more).

+Political issues

+The most important political issues in Sweden were according to a 2026 opinion poll health care, education, law and order and immigration.